 7. Wineberry

-Wineberry is a species of berry native to certain parts of Asia and has since been introduced to Europe and North America.
-Wineberries look quite similar to raspberries, but they become more vibrantly red when ripe and sticky to the touch.
+Wineberry is a species of berry native to certain parts of Asia, especially East Asia.
+It also has been introduced to Europe and North America.
+Wineberries look quite similar to raspberries, but they become more vibrant red when ripe and sticky to the touch.

 Directly related to raspberries, these taste just as delightful, only a bit tarter and juicier.
 You can cook and eat them the way you would do with raspberries, which are to be made into pastries, jams, used as toppings for daily breakfast meals, or blended into drinks with other fruits.